d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-sequence.md

 ## Tokenization

 *Tokens* are the atomic (indivisible) units of text.
-Each sequence step corresponds to 1 token, but what precisely constitutes a token is a design choice.
+Each time step corresponds to 1 token, but what precisely constitutes a token is a design choice.
 For example, we could represent the sentence
 "Baby needs a new pair of shoes"